Rozgony/professional/README.md

 Please note that due to their size, the audio files have not been included in this repository.

 ## To Do List
-* Use AWS CloudFront to allow for https.
 * Allow music players to sit fixed at the bottom of the screen so they can be listened to while browsing other parts of the site.
 * Spanish Language version.
-* Make Facilitation Chart be Interactive with more information about the styles of facilitation.
-* Record and upload a couple Jazz Piano tracks.
-* Make it so I do not have to manually increment current year in the timeline

 ## Available Scripts
 ### `npm start`